 Colorado’s Sex Offender Intensive Supervision Program (SOISP) is a required intensive probation program for non-violent, low-risk sex offenders who were not sentenced to prison.
-The SOISP carries many obligations and severe restrictions on the probationers’ rights.
-Violating any of these conditions can get probationers sent to prison to serve out their full sentence.

 Below, our Colorado criminal defense lawyers explain what you need to know about Colorado Sex Offender Intensive Supervised Probation.